hmnn-lab/Neurofeedback-with-MNE-and-PsychoPy/README.md

 2. Final codes:
    + contains the paradigm codes that work on Real-time LSL stream of EEG signal with preprocessing
    + separate file for baseline recording and calibration
+3. New_run_codes:
+   + contains functions of each step of the NFB along with the integrated game.
+4. Game and code:
+   + contains the currently designed game on Unity and its logic code.